-We are here to come alongside and spiritually support all on their journey to and through death, as well as relatives and friends who are caring for their loved ones.
+Our chaplains are here to offer spiritual support to those on their journey to and through death, as well as relatives and friends who are caring for their loved ones.

 We have a varied team including Anglican, Interfaith and United Reform ministers.
 We presently have 5 volunteer chaplains who are associated with different church denominations – all are trained and able to have open discussions regarding spirituality and faith issues.
-We also have a contact database for those of other faiths as well as the Humanist Society and so we can liaise as required to enable a meeting – we are happy to welcome people from your own faith community.
+We also have a contact database for those of other faiths, as well as the Humanist Society, and can liaise as required to enable a meeting – we are happy to welcome people from your own faith community.
 We respect those of all faiths and none – understanding that a person’s spirituality has many forms and expressions in life.
 View our Multi Faith Statement, here.

-For more information on our chaplaincy support which is part of the Phyllis Tuckwell Patient and Family Support team, please contact us on 01252 729430
+For more information on spiritual support, which is part of the Patient and Family Support Team, please contact us on 01252 729430